 Main Subheading

 Facebook, with its billions of active users, is a prime platform for sharing videos, whether for personal memories or professional content.
-However, the platform's compression algorithms can sometimes compromise video quality, leading to frustration for users who want to share their content in high definition.
+Even so, the platform's compression algorithms can sometimes compromise video quality, leading to frustration for users who want to share their content in high definition.
 Understanding why this happens and what you can do to mitigate it is essential.

 Comprehensive Overview